 "role": "user",

-"content": f"{question}\n\nReason step by step, then give your "
+"content": f"{question}\n\nReason step by step, "

-f"final answer on a single line starting with 'ANSWER: '"
+f"then provide your final answer on a single line "

 }]